foosel/foosel.github.io/content/legal.md

 ### Postcards, letters, fanpost?

-If you want to send me a postcard or a letter, you can do so at the following address:
+If you want to send me a postcard or a letter, please use the following address:

 Gina Häußge
 Postfach 11 24